MUNESRM 2021 is about how we can be united in a worldwide web.

 Instead of dismissing these problems or stopping the use of technology, we need to spark a global conversation about how we as users should use technology responsibly and how governments should regulate the technology, for it to become a safe and dependable medium of information and communication to users.

 Technology has certainly helped us overcome the hurdle of hosting a Model United Nations conference during a global pandemic.
-This conference will be held a bit differently, partly online and partly in person.
+This conference will be held a bit differently, all online.
 At MUNESRM 2021, delegates will come together to discuss this year’s special theme and work to amend the past and craft the future.
 Don’t forget to sign up on MYMUN for a position as a chair or delegate and join us to discuss the world most pressing issue we face today and be united in a worldwide web!

 Shriya Rastogi and Stav Oppenheimer